JohanDotse/Bitcoin-Hold/readme.md

 # Bitcoin Hold
-Buy Bitcoin for approximately 1100 SEK (100 USD) per month and hold it until the year 2043.
-Then, start a five-year-long monthly tax free payout, resulting in a total of 60 payouts.
+Buy Bitcoin for approximately 1100 SEK (100 USD) per month and hold it until the year 2038.
+Then cash out and go on a 130 days World Cruise Ship.
+Or maybe several trips if the price skyrocket.

+## Project sart day
+1 January 2025

 ## Transaction Dataset
 Id, Date, Buy, Saldo, Change, BTC